APOE4 and Alzheimer’s risk: what the numbers actually mean

 Start with the essentials every carrier should understand.

-Relative risk, absolute risk, and age of onset: how to read the scary statistics about APOE4 and Alzheimer’s without losing perspective.
+Relative risk, absolute risk, and age of onset: how to read the scary statistics about APOE4 and Alzheimer’s, with real ranges and the hopeful part that gets buried.

 APOE4 does not only affect the brain.
-It shapes how your body handles cholesterol, which makes cardiovascular health a highly actionable lever for carriers.
+It shapes how your body handles cholesterol, which makes cardiovascular health the most concrete, trackable, and treatable lever carriers have.

 APOE4 is the most common genetic risk factor for late-onset Alzheimer’s.
-Here’s what the gene does, what carrying it means, and what it doesn’t mean.
+What the gene does, what carrying one or two copies means, and the crucial things it does not mean.

 Short, dated summaries of new studies and developments, so you stay current without drowning in PubMed.